-- Click on Shapes in the Illustrations group to display the Shapes gallery - This gallery includes a huge range of shapes... - Click on each of the tabs and examine the commands - Some of these open 'dialog boxes'... - Click on the PAGE DESIGN tab, then click on Change Template in the Template group to open the Change Template dialog box - 6 Click on [Cancel], then click on the HOME tab
+Click on Shapes in the Illustrations group to display the Shapes gallery

+This gallery includes a huge range of shapes...

+- Click on each of the tabs and examine the commands - Some of these open 'dialog boxes'... - Click on the Page Design tab, then click on Change Template in the Templategroup to display the Change Template dialog box - 6 Click on [Cancel], then click on the Home tab